MaterializeInc/materialize/doc/user/content/manage/blue-green.md

 ---
 title: "Blue/green deployments"
 description: "How to perform blue/green deployments in Materialize."
+draft: true
 menu:
   main:
     parent: manage
     name: "Blue/green deployments"
     weight: 13
 ---

+[//]: # "TODO(morsapaes) We want to nudge users to use the automated dbt workflow, but should document the raw sequence of commands as reference.
+This page mostly describes the pre-automation dbt workflow, though, so marking as draft for now."

 Materialize offers some helpful tools to manage blue/green deployments.
 We recommend using the blue/green pattern any time you need to deploy changes to